Helpful Tips for Healthy Holiday Parties

 If you are a guest at a dinner party or other gathering, consider these tips to keep your night healthy, happy and safe:

-- If you plan on treating yourself later, start your day with a small meal that includes whole grains, fruit, low-fat or fat-free dairy and protein like eggs, ham or peanut butter.
+- If you plan on treating yourself later, start your day with a small meal that includes whole grains, fruit, low-fat or fat-free dairy and protein, such as eggs, ham or peanut butter.

 - Don't starve yourself beforehand.
-Rather, eat a small, lower-calorie meal or snack such as fruit or a bagel so you aren't tempted to overdo your calorie intake for the day.
+Rather, eat a small, lower-calorie meal or snack including fruit or a bagel so you aren't tempted to overdo your calorie intake for the day.

 - Choose carefully between foods you definitely will eat, those you will sample and those you will skip.